Apart from that they are comparatively cheaper than buying a house, there are not any other good reasons why one should buy a flat.

 No ownership: Leasehold flats lack the feeling of ownership both emotionally and legally.
-Once the lease period is gone, which may not happen in your lifetime but still, your ownership will end too.
-Moreover the lease may include many clauses which you will be legally required to follow; for example, many leases forbid tenants from keeping pets, smoking indoors etc.
+Once the lease period is gone, which may not happen in your life but still, your ownership will end too.
+Moreover, the lease may include many clauses which you will be legally required to follow; for example, many leases forbid tenants from keeping pets, smoking indoors, etc.

-Business as usual: Management companies are there for profit and not for you which means you would be paying for everything, if they can charge you for.
+Business as usual: Management companies are there for profit and not for you which means you would be paying for everything if they can charge you for it.
 Whether you need permission for putting up a new window or want to convert your loft or need a seller’s pack, it is money all the way.

-Flats also take longer to exchange contract as there are usually three parties involved in it – the buyer and seller, and the management company.
-The triangular situation creates the need for some more paperwork and formalities, and consequently lengthens the whole process.
+Flats also take longer to exchange contracts as there are usually three parties involved in it – the buyer and seller, and the management company.
+The triangular situation creates the need for some more paperwork and formalities and consequently lengthens the whole process.